Fuller & Thaler Asset Management Inc. Sells 40,613 Shares of TriState Capital Holdings, Inc. (NASDAQ:TSC)

 TriState Capital (NASDAQ:TSC) last announced its quarterly earnings results on Tuesday, October 19th.
 The financial services provider reported $0.44 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.42 by $0.02.
 TriState Capital had a return on equity of 11.15% and a net margin of 24.58%.
 The company had revenue of $60.90 million for the quarter, compared to the consensus estimate of $61.52 million.
 During the same quarter in the previous year, the business earned $0.26 EPS.
 Equities research analysts anticipate that TriState Capital Holdings, Inc. will post 1.61 earnings per share for the current fiscal year.

-A number of brokerages have recently issued reports on TSC.
-TheStreet raised TriState Capital from a “c+” rating to a “b-” rating in a research note on Tuesday, October 19th.
-Zacks Investment Research downgraded TriState Capital from a “buy” rating to a “hold” rating in a report on Wednesday, October 27th.
-Finally, B. Riley downgraded TriState Capital from a “buy” rating to a “neutral” rating and lifted their price objective for the stock from $28.00 to $31.00 in a report on Friday, October 22nd.
+TSC has been the topic of several analyst reports.
+B. Riley downgraded TriState Capital from a “buy” rating to a “neutral” rating and lifted their price objective for the stock from $28.00 to $31.00 in a report on Friday, October 22nd.
+TheStreet upgraded TriState Capital from a “c+” rating to a “b-” rating in a report on Tuesday, October 19th.
+Finally, Zacks Investment Research downgraded TriState Capital from a “buy” rating to a “hold” rating in a report on Wednesday, October 27th.
 Four equities research analysts have rated the stock with a hold rating and one has given a strong buy rating to the company’s stock.
 According to MarketBeat, TriState Capital presently has a consensus rating of “Hold” and a consensus price target of $31.67.

 TriState Capital Company Profile